akmur/alex-11ty/posts/2016-07-12-ajax-call-function-wordpress.md

 type: post
 featured_image: https://images.unsplash.com/photo-1425136738262-212551713a58?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjI0MX0&auto=format&fit=crop&w=900&q=60
 url: https://alexmuraro.me/posts/2016-07-12-ajax-call-function-wordpress/
-excerpt: This might be old stuff for many people out there and I know that most things can be accomplished with the amazing WP API, still I think it's good to have a simple example of using AJAX to call a WordPress function in one post.
-Here we go!
+excerpt: "This might be old stuff for many people out there and I know that most things can be accomplished with the amazing WP API, still I think it's good to have a simple example of using AJAX to call a WordPress function in one post.
+Here we go!"
 tags:
   - Articles
   - JavaScript